iterative/dvc.org/content/docs/start/model-management/model-registry.md

-When we assing the model to a stage, it can automatically trigger actions in our CICD workflows, like deploying the model to a new environment (we will explore how this is done in the [Using and Deploying models] (/doc/start/model-management/model-cicd) chapter).
+When we assing the model to a stage, it can automatically trigger actions in our CICD workflows, like deploying the model to a new environment (we will explore how this is done in the [Using and Deploying models](/doc/start/model-management/model-cicd) chapter).

 <details id="under-the-hood-assigning-model-stages">